 CHIN 3311.
 CHINESE LOCALIZATION AND TRANSLATION II.
 3 Hours.

 Continued study of cultural and linguistic issues in the translation of Chinese and English language texts.
 Systematic development of advanced skills in localization and computer-aided translation and in using TMX/TBX (international standards for translation memory and terminology exchange) tools.
 Translation practice, individually and in translation teams, with increasingly longer and more specialized texts.
 Prepares localization and translation specialists for real-world careers in the language-services industry.
 May not be repeated.
 Prerequisite: CHIN 3310 with a grade of B or better.

 CHIN 3345.
 INTRODUCTION TO COMPUTER-ASSISTED TRANSLATION.
 3 Hours.

 Introduction to computer-assisted translation (CAT), machine translation (MT), translation memory (TM) and terminology management tools in modern translation and localization workflows.
 Prepares students for real-world careers in the language services industry.
 Exclusively for students pursuing a minor in Localization and Translation-Chinese.
 CHIN 3310 is strongly recommended before CHIN 3345.

 CHIN 3346.
 BUSINESS OF LOCALIZATION AND TRANSLATION.
 3 Hours.

 This course examines the business of localization with an emphasis on translation relevance, speed, and quality.
-This course will address the art of machine translation in regards to business as well as the areas of cost and metrics.
+This course will address the art of machine translation as well as the areas of cost and metrics.
 Students will undertake two real-world case studies and will end the course with a final project and/or exam addressing the management of translations in a major industry.
 Exclusively for students pursuing a minor in Localization and Translation-Chinese.
 Prerequisite: CHIN 3310.

 CHIN 4334.
 CONTEMPORARY CHINESE CULTURE.
 3 Hours.